codeigniter4/CodeIgniter4/user_guide_src/source/concepts/http.rst

 -----------------------------------

 While PHP provides ways to interact with the request and response headers, CodeIgniter, like most frameworks, abstract them so that you have a consistent, simple interface to them.
-The :doc:`Request class </libraries/request>` is an object-oriented representation of the HTTP request.
+The :doc:`IncomingRequest class </libraries/incomingrequest>` is an object-oriented representation of the HTTP request.
 It provides everything you need::

   use CodeIgniter\HTTP\IncomingRequest;